camunda/camunda-platform-get-started/README.md

 ![Model Form](images/model-form.gif)

-The finished form can be found under [process/enter-email-message.form](process/enter-email-message.form).
+The finished form can be found at [process/enter-email-message.form](process/enter-email-message.form).

 ## Configure user task to use form

-After the form was create we have to configure the user task to use the form.
+Now that we have created a form, we have to configure the user task to use the form.
-Therefore we have to copy the JSON content of the form into the _Form Json Configuration_ field under the _Forms_ tab of the modeler.
+To do this, we have to copy the JSON content of the form into the _Form Json Configuration_ field under the _Forms_ tab of the modeler.

 ![Configure user task form](images/user-task-form.png)

 ## Configure service task

-As last step we have to define the job type of the service task.
-The job type is need so that later a job worker can subscribe to the job of the task and complete it.
+The last step is to define the job type of the service task.
+The job type is needed for a job worker to subscribe to the jobs of the task and complete them.
 The Camunda Cloud documentation contains more information about [job workers](https://docs.camunda.io/docs/product-manuals/concepts/job-workers).